 LGI Homes Opens New Community in Casa Grande

-/EIN News/ -- PHOENIX, March 10, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. (NASDAQ: LGIH) today announced the opening of Countrywalk Estates, its newest community in the Phoenix market.
+PHOENIX, March 10, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. LGIH today announced the opening of Countrywalk Estates, its newest community in the Phoenix market.
 Positioned in Casa Grande, this new community offers 33 brand-new homes, each outfitted with exceptional upgrades.

 "Countrywalk Estates is located in beautiful Casa Grande, providing easy access to both Phoenix and Tucson.
 Our community features 33 estate-sized lots with large, single-story homes, each including our highly sought after CompleteHome™ package.
 We are excited to bring more new construction to the area," said John Bargnesi, LGI Homes Vice President of Sales in Arizona.